-This week, back in elementary school, we’d make “Indian” headdresses and pilgrim hats from construction paper, we’d all sit around a table together, and the teachers would pass down the myth of Thanksgiving...
+This week, back in elementary school, we used make “Indian” headdresses and "pilgrim" hats from construction paper, sit around a table together, and the teachers would pass down the myth of Thanksgiving...

 You know the one I mean.
 The friendly but savage “Indians” welcomed the civilized but persecuted pilgrims arriving from Europe in 1620 with open arms, handing over their land in a bloodless and amiable deal so these hero white folks could build a great nation, a nation of freedom and opportunity.
 To celebrate this deal, the “Indians” and the pilgrims shared a great feast, and each year, we celebrate this national holiday to mark this coming together.

-How utterly ridiculous.
-This is colonialism’s revisionist history - a story created by the conquerors to erase the conquered and cast themselves as heroes.
+This is colonialism’s revisionist history - a story created by the oppressors to erase the oppressed and cast themselves as heroes.
 It is a more palatable tale, meant to keep white folks comfortable and reinforce the so-called American ideology of Manifest Destiny.

 How did history become myth?